White wine: Dry white wine

-The dry white wine is a wine without sugar (the sugar ratio is generally less than 4 grams per litre).
+The dry white wine is a wine without sugar (the sugar ratio is generally less than 4 grams per liter).
 It is a wine very difficult to develop because the balance of the wine is based on only two parameters: acidity and alcohol.

 Before the 1950s, the traditional European wine was made in small containers where the temperature did not rise high enough to interfere with the fermentation but this method of vinification gave wine structure and roundness but was not aromatic.
 In California and Australia, the need to cool the grapes and wine during fermentation led winemakers to equip their cellars with adequate equipment: refrigeration units, circuits of pipes to carry the liquid refrigerant, and vats temperature-regulated by coils in the walls of the vessel or flag (a thin welded coil shaped like a flat plate with a high heat exchange capability).
 This mode of production happened in Europe at the same time as new techniques of treatment of the must (accelerated settling, use of selected yeasts, addition of glues and yeast enzymes, the practice of maceration).
 In wine jargon, all of these practices give a "technological wine".
-This is very fragrant, crisp on the palate, and does not require ageing.
+This is very fragrant, crisp on the palate, and does not require aging.
 The "old" type of European white wines were well suited to this type of wine – it was the Sauvignon B grape varietal that was first used in this manner, which allowed it to be blended with Semillon B. There has also been a decrease in growing areas in the last thirty years.
 In Burgundy these practices may face the phenomenon of premature oxidation.
 Chardonnay is the archetype of the great wine that can be produced with old-fashioned methods.

-The photo below compares the colours of two Chenins B and illustrates the visual difference between a South African "technologic" wine and a "classic" French wine from the Loire Valley.
+The photo below compares the colors of two Chenins B and illustrates the visual difference between a South African "technologic" wine and a "classic" French wine from the Loire Valley.